-Another huge reason that your organization needs to consider investing in ITSM automation is simple: It will minimize the time-wasting tasks that shouldn’t clutter an employee’s daily schedule.
+Another huge reason that your organization needs to consider investing in ITSM automation is simple: It will minimize the number of time-wasting tasks that clutter the average support agent's daily schedule.

 Consider it, if you will.
-A future version of your IT services where manual data manipulation, from service tickets to software license renewals to change management initiatives, is kept to a minimum.
-Pretty idyllic, isn’t it?
+A future version of your IT services where manual data manipulation, from service tickets to software license renewals to change management initiatives, becomes virtually nonexistent.
+Sounds nice, doesn't it?

-However, this reason has also been met with resistance recently.
-Even the biggest players in the ITSM have underscored the imminent job loss that looks to flood the IT community as a result of automation tool implementation.
+Interestingly, this line of reasoning has also been met with resistance.
+Even the biggest players in ITSM have underscored the imminent job loss that has begun to flood the IT community as a result of automation implementation.

 Forrester predicts that by 2025, technologies like robots, artificial intelligence (AI), machine learning, and automation will replace 7% (or 22.7 million) jobs in the US alone.
 It won’t just be blue-collar jobs operating factory machinery, either [...]
 As bots hit the front lines of IT, it will be increasingly hard to justify spend on large IT support headcount.
 The good news?
 AI and automation will eliminate the most mundane tasks, freeing IT to think more strategically.
 The bad: They eliminate or reassign jobs.

-While I’m not going to debate the numbers presented or deny that there will likely be at least a few "Office Space" moments because of automation, I believe that more talent will be reassigned or “reborn,” through the acquisition of new skills or training, to bridge that transition.
+While I’m not going to debate the numbers presented or deny that there will likely be at least a few "Office Space" moments during this transition phase, the key is to ensure that top IT talent can be reassigned or “reborn” through the acquisition of new skills or training, to bridge that transition.

-There are plenty of examples of how cutting mundane processes loose through automation practices can be a godsend to businesses looking to maximize their potential.
-Deloitte’s David Schatsky points to the financial industry as a poster child for implementation and execution success:
+There are plenty of examples of how using automation to cut mundane IT processes loose can be a lifesaver for businesses looking to maximize their earning potential.
+Deloitte’s David Schatsky points to the financial industry as a poster child for automation implementation and execution success:

 “[A] large consumer and commercial bank redesigned its claims process and deployed 85 software robots, or bots, running 13 processes, handling 1.5 million requests per year.
 As a result, the bank was able to add capacity equivalent to around 230 full-time employees at approximately 30 percent of the cost of recruiting more staff.
 Additionally, the bank recorded a 27 percent increase in tasks performed ‘right first time.’”

 Those same benefits can be translated to your Jira instance or any other platform that you use to manage your IT assets and services.
-Once those practices are set in motion, your IT pros can spend more time on projects that create value instead of tasks related to fighting service-related fires.
+Once those practices are set in motion, your IT professionals can spend more time on projects that create value instead of fighting IT service-related fires.

 If you're looking to create the best Jira asset management process for your IT team, read our blog and discover everything you need to know!

-Even if your ITSM practices manage to reduce the mindless and the mundane, the sheer complexity of most modern IT systems can still be a burden to your service desk team.
-If workflows aren’t streamlined and crucial ticket information isn’t readily accessible to agents, then productivity and customer satisfaction will take a nosedive.
+Even if your ITSM processes manage to reduce the mindless and the mundane, the sheer complexity of most modern IT systems can still be a burden to your service desk team.
+If workflows aren’t streamlined and crucial service request information isn’t readily accessible to agents, then productivity and customer satisfaction will plummet.

 Historically, IT service desks and support teams have been slow to adopt automation.
 MetricNet notes that the average service desk spends only 9.3% of its budget on tech despite a 5100% cost increase between tickets that can be resolved using automation technology versus needing a human agent to do so.

-This blog post from Ramexsoft sheds some more light on the reality most IT service desk teams face efficiency-wise:
+This blog post sheds some more light on the reality most IT teams face efficiency-wise:

 “The ‘golden’ end user to IT service desk worker ratio is 70:1 [...]
 However, [few] businesses manage to adhere to this standard.
 In fact, some service desk managers report having an 800:1 ratio [...]
 The median IT service desk to user ratio is 200:1 [...]
 So instead of growing your team and growing the overhead costs, consider increasing your staff efficiency with the help of technology.
 And that’s where service desk automation comes to the fore.”

-As per this Gartner press release, virtual customer assistants (VCA) and other automation initiatives are reducing employee workload while also enhancing the consumer experience:
+As per this Gartner press release, virtual customer assistants (VCA) and other automation initiatives are reducing the average employee workload while simultaneously enhancing the consumer experience:

 Organizations report a reduction of up to 70 percent in call, chat and/or email inquiries after implementing a VCA, according to Gartner research.
 They also report increased customer satisfaction and a 33 percent saving per voice engagement.
 ‘A great VCA offers more than just information,’ said Gene Alvarez, Managing VP and Gartner.
 ‘It should enrich the customer experience, help the customer throughout the interaction and process transactions on behalf of the customer.’

-Whether you’re using custom fields, automated service ticket information updates, or chatbots in conjunction with an online knowledge base, implementing different automation technologies in your IT service desk operations is nothing short of a game-changer.
+Whether you’re using custom fields, automated service request updates, or chatbots in conjunction with an online knowledge base, implementing different automation technologies in your IT service desk operations is nothing short of a game-changer.

 Discover how you can leverage customizable features in your Jira Service Desk environment using Insight by visiting our website!

-Automating customer-facing facets of your IT services is one thing, but what about intricate processes that cater to your employees?
-Can automated systems complement the human element for tasks like employee onboarding and change management?
+Automating customer-facing facets of your IT services is one thing, but what about ITSM processes that center around your employees?
+Can automated IT systems complement the human element of tasks like employee onboarding and change management?

 Claire Wiggill, VP of Strategy and Business Development at PMG, further demonstrates how automation can get a new employee off to a good start on or even before their first day: